rmenoli/String-join-MapReduce-python-streaming/README.md

 2. Pairwise Similarity: create pairs of sentences that share the same n-grams, find how many n-grams each pair shares and compute the similarity.

+An example of result can be seen in out_fin_fin.txt

 For further information read the paper in "pdf_folder".